databricks/terraform-provider-databricks/docs/resources/job.md

 * `pause_status` - (Optional) Indicate whether this continuous job is paused or not.
 Either `PAUSED` or `UNPAUSED`.
 When the `pause_status` field is omitted in the block, the server will default to using `UNPAUSED` as a value for `pause_status`.

+### trigger Configuration Block

+* `pause_status` - (Optional) Indicate whether this trigger is paused or not.
+Either `PAUSED` or `UNPAUSED`.
+When the `pause_status` field is omitted in the block, the server will default to using `UNPAUSED` as a value for `pause_status`.
+* `file_arrival` - (Required) configuration block to define a trigger for [File Arrival events](https://learn.microsoft.com/en-us/azure/databricks/workflows/jobs/file-arrival-triggers) consisting of following attributes:
+  * `url` - (Required) string with URL under the Unity Catalog external location that will be monitored for new files.
+Please note that have a trailing slash character (`/`).
+  * `min_time_between_trigger_seconds` - (Optional) If set, the trigger starts a run only after the specified amount of time passed since the last time the trigger fired.
+The minimum allowed value is 60 seconds.
+  * `wait_after_last_change_seconds` - (Optional) If set, the trigger starts a run only after no file activity has occurred for the specified amount of time.
+This makes it possible to wait for a batch of incoming files to arrive before triggering a run.
+The minimum allowed value is 60 seconds.

 ### git_source Configuration Block

 This block is used to specify Git repository information & branch/tag/commit that will be used to pull source code from to execute a job.
 Supported options are: